The Hull East tax site brings together four strategically located development areas within the wider Port of Hull and Saltend industrial cluster.

 Saltend Chemicals Park

-One of the UK’s leading chemicals and energy clusters, supporting investment in low carbon technologies, hydrogen production and clean energy infrastructure.
+The site supports investment in low-carbon technologies, hydrogen production and clean energy infrastructure.

 Target Sectors